pampillo/beenVerifiedTest/README.md

 b.
 Place php folder on C:\xampp\htdocs

 c.
 Open xampp: Turn on Apache and MySql services.
-		(If there are some issues refered to port allocation please refer to https://stackoverflow.com/questions/23317372/xampp-port-80-in-use-by-unable-to-open-process-with-pid-4)
+		(If there are some issues referred to port allocation please refer to https://stackoverflow.com/questions/23317372/xampp-port-80-in-use-by-unable-to-open-process-with-pid-4)

 d.
 Create the database: Open  http://localhost/phpmyadmin/ or http://localhost:8080/phpmyadmin/ (if the port was changed).